Letter from the Editor.

 Over time, with a custom toolkit you have put together, perhaps you’ll feel ready to make your choices.
 Then ask for what you want.
 Have the hard conversations.
 Provide ideas.
 Sit back and listen.
 Be an ally.
 Speak up.
 Educate those around you on the problems you see.
 Understand other perspectives.
 Start feeling like you might be able to drive change.
 Feel empowered to do something about the BIG issues that bother you.

 That’s super lofty, but don’t worry.
 We know what it’s like to start, just like that little seed.
 This magazine, it’s tiny!
 But here at WinWin we have big, beautiful ambitions and I’m so glad to have you along as we grow.

 Thanks for reading.
 My letters won’t always be this long, I promise!

 And of course please enjoy the mag 😊

-To help WinWin be free to our readers, we’re fundraising for the production of Edition Two!
+To help WinWin be free to our readers, we’re fundraising for the production of the mag!
 If you enjoy the mag, believe it has value, and you have some $$ to spare, we’d be so grateful for your donation.
 Donations over $50 will receive a lovely little gift posted to them.
-And we are donating 10% of all proceeds raised to The Butterfly Foundation, who help young women who are suffering from eating disorders.
+And we are donating 10% of all proceeds raised to Plan International Australia, who are working hard around the world to end childhood marriage.